Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     additional arguments:
       --segemehl_path SEGEMEHL_PATH
-                            Please assign the path of segemehl.x in segemehl package.
+                            Path of segemehl.x in segemehl package.
       --testrealign_path TESTREALIGN_PATH
-                            Please assign the path of testrealign.x in segemehl package.
+                            Path of testrealign.x in segemehl package.
       --samtools_path SAMTOOLS_PATH
-                            Please assign the path of samtools.
+                            Path of samtools.
       --parallels PARALLELS, -p PARALLELS
-                            The number of parallels processes for --align.
+                            The number of parallels runs for mapping if --read_files is assigned.
 Default is 10.
       --support_reads SUPPORT_READS, -s SUPPORT_READS
-                            The minimum supported reads of circular RNA.
+                            The minimum reads for supporting a circular RNA.
                             Default is 10.
       --start_ratio START_RATIO, -sr START_RATIO
-                            The minimum ratio -- (supported reads of circRNA / all reads) at starting point of candidate.
+                            The minimum ratio -- (reads of circRNA / all reads) at starting point of candidate.
 Default is 0.5.
       --end_ratio END_RATIO, -er END_RATIO
-                            The meaning is similar to --start_ratio.
+                            I is similar to --start_ratio.
 This value is for end point of candidate.
 Default is 0.5.
       --ignore_hypothetical_proteins IGNORE_HYPOTHETICAL_PROTEINS, -ih IGNORE_HYPOTHETICAL_PROTEINS
-                            This function is for ignoring hypothetical protein in genome annotation file.
+                            For ignoring hypothetical protein in genome annotation file.
 Default is False.

 - **Output files**